redhat-developer/kam/docs/commands/kam_service.md

       --git-repo-url string         GitOps repository e.g. https://github.com/organisation/repository - only needed when you need to rebuild the source image for the environment
   -h, --help                        help for service
       --image-repo string           Image registry of the form <registry>/<username>/<image name> or <project>/<app> which is used to push newly built images
+      --insecure                    Set to true to use unencrypted secrets instead of sealed secrets.
       --pipelines-folder string     Folder path to retrieve manifest, eg. /test where manifest exists at /test/pipelines.yaml (default ".")
       --sealed-secrets-ns string    Namespace in which the Sealed Secrets operator is installed, automatically generated secrets are encrypted with this operator (default "cicd")
       --sealed-secrets-svc string   Name of the Sealed Secrets services that encrypts secrets (default "sealedsecretcontroller-sealed-secrets")